-In this week’s blog post, we explore some of the advantages that result from the greate...
+In this post, we explore some of the advantages that result from the greater degree of ...

-In this week’s blog post, we explore some of the advantages that result from the greater degree of communication that often occurs within a regional supply chain compared to a global supply chain.
-While technology has aided our ability to contact people in various locations at virtually any time of day, there are still significant advantages to being able to conduct business face-to-face.
+In this post, we explore some of the advantages that result from the greater degree of communication that often occurs within a regional supply chain compared to a global supply chain.
+While technology has aided our ability to contact people in various locations at virtually any time of day, there are still significant advantages to conducting business face-to-face.

 We have previously discussed how people are often more invested in creating positive change when their actions directly impact their local communities.
-We believe this applies to businesses as well.
-Our suppliers and manufacturers know who we are, what our values are as a company, and there is a shared recognition that we are all a part of the same community.
-This leads to an added level of cooperation throughout the supply chain; there is an additional interest in helping each other because it also benefits our community.
+We believe this applies to cannabis businesses as well.
+Our suppliers and manufacturers know who we are and what our values are as a company, and there is a shared recognition that we are all a part of the same community.
+This leads to increased cooperation throughout the supply chain; there is an additional interest in helping each other because it also benefits our community.
 In times of crisis, this can be the crucial difference between receiving a “yes” or a “no.”

 How Local Sourcing Can Help Businesses Operate Resiliently